File too big for an email attachment yet again?

 GDPR Art.
 83 (5)

 What is equally important, however, is that the GDPR also applies to data concerning EU citizens that is sent abroad from the area of application of the GDPR.
 This is because the data must be subject to at least the same level of protection there as is legally ensured by the GDPR.
-Today, files are increasingly stored in the cloud and the largest providers of such services are located in the USA.
-This means that many data flows of companies and organisations are affected, which they are not even aware of at first.
+Today, files are increasingly stored in the cloud, and the largest providers of such services are located in the USA.
+This means that many data flows of companies and organizations are affected, which they are not even aware of at first.
 Files are often not consciously sent to the USA, but flow there in the background.
-Nevertheless, European organisations can be held liable for violations, especially since legal foundations such as the Privacy Shield were overturned by the European Court of Justice.
+Nevertheless, European organizations can be held liable for violations, especially since the European Court of Justice overturned legal foundations such as the Privacy Shield.

-For companies as well as organisations, it is therefore important to always guarantee the prescribed data protection and to also ensure compliance with the GDPR when transferring large files.
+For companies as well as organizations, it is therefore important to always guarantee the prescribed data protection and to also ensure compliance with the GDPR when transferring large files.

 Internal policies: